-At the very least use the ad blocker uBlock Origin.
-On mobile you can also use dns pipe to block ads in all your apps by changing your DNS.
+At the very least use the ad blocker uBlock Origin on a PC.
+On Android you can use dns pipe to block ads in all your apps by changing your DNS.
 Once installed, select “Alternate” and insert the AdGuard DNS IPs: 188.8.131.52 and 184.108.40.206.
+If you have an iPhone do this, and use the same IPs as above.

 The Web has become infested with tools for advertising.
 Let's just call it what it is: sheer manipulation—evil (1).
 By means of your and everyone else's data, accurate predictions are made about human behavior.
 Armed with such data, agencies are able to make you want things that you don't need by applying the right personally tailored stimuli.
 Websites have also become increasingly unpleasant to use: ads, cookie consent warnings, CPU intensive scripts, redundant content or visual effects, et cetera.
 All of this significantly decreases speed and increases bandwidth use.
 Fortunately you can set up impenetrable defenses; right after the break:

-Conversely, shown in dark green are the only additional domains that need to be enabled in order for the video to play on an otherwise usable website with every other domain being blocked besides bigthink.com itself.
+Conversely, shown in dark green are the only domains that must be enabled in order for the video to play.
+Otherwise the website is usable with every other domain being blocked besides bigthink.com itself.

 Additionally, the software and extensions below should enable every layman to reduce their intrusive and unpleasant web experiences to zero, provided a willingness to learn, and a pinch of experience (e.g. some websites' functionalities can be disabled without you realizing it).